BloomTech-Labs/labs9-employee-scheduler/README.md

 ### Features

 - Secure User Authentication using Google Firebase
-- Billing utilizing Stripe payment (up to 2 employees free)
+- Billing utilizing Stripe payment (up to 3 employees free)
 - Drag & Drop Calendar for interactive and intuitive employee shift scheduling
 - Create your organization and add employees by inviting them
 - Supervisor dashboard to delegate responsibility
 - Full visibility and control over your business's hours of operation
-- Seamlessly approve, deny and request PTO
+- Seamlessly approve, deny and request PTOs

 ### Installation